Netherlands–United States relations: 20th century

-The U.S. was generous with Marshall Plan funds, designed to modernize Dutch technology and help it integrate into what became the European Union.
-Membership in NATO solidified close military cooperation.
+With the Dutch American alliance for the first time taking on a decidedly military character, talks at the Pentagon in early 1948 laid the foundation for the North Atlantic Treaty.
+In recognition of his earlier work in establishing the Western Union, Dwight D Eisenhower advocated for Dirk Uipko Stikker to become its third secretary general.

+Immediately following the tighter integration of military forces in the context of NATO, the United States became increasingly worried about the rise of communism in the second phase of the Cold War, culminating in the Korean War.
+With their newly established military cooperation, the Netherlands joined the United Nations Command.
+Despite strong anti-war sentiments in the Netherlands, the Netherlands Detachment United Nations (NDVN) was deployed to assist the United States military operation, with maritime efforts following shortly after.

 As prosperity returned, Dutch tourists increasingly came to the United States.
 They had become fascinated by American movies, music, and television programs and took advantage of the sharp drop in transatlantic airfares in the 1960s.
 The tourists chose destinations based on their media exposure, so Hollywood and New York City were favored.
 Tourism thus reinforced the stereotypical images portrayed in the American media.

-Relations became tense in 1981-1984 when Ronald Reagan rejected detente and escalated the Cold War.
-According to Doeko Bosscher, Reagan deployed cruise missiles or INF (intermediate-range nuclear forces) weapons at Woensdrecht in the Netherlands to counter new Soviet missile deployments.
+Relations became tense in 1981 when United States President Ronald Reagan rejected détente and escalated the Cold War.
+Reagan deployed cruise missiles or INF (intermediate-range nuclear forces) weapons at Woensdrecht in the Netherlands to counter new Soviet missile deployments.
 A wave of protest resulted.
 In 1982 four Dutch journalists were killed by Washington-backed government forces in El Salvador.
-To calm the tension Washington sent a new ambassador Paul Bremer.
-By 1985, he won Dutch approval for the INF deployment and the Dutch supported Reagan's dealings with Gorbachev.
+To calm the tensions, Washington sent a new ambassador, Paul Bremer.
+By 1985 he won Dutch approval for the INF deployment and the Dutch supported Reagan's dealings with Soviet President Mikhail Gorbachev.

-21st century
+In 1989 with tensions building in the lead up to the first Gulf War, the Netherlands joined the US led coalition against Iraq at the request of US secretary of state James Baker.

+The Netherland and United States have been both held active roles in global peacekeeping efforts in the former Yugoslavia, Afghanistan, Lebanon and Sinai Peninsula.